 How to Play: Have the holiday party host act as a referee.
 Seat two to four people in front of everyone and have them put on oven mitts.
 If you are looking for stylish oven mitts, Minted has you covered.
 Place three shoe-box sized boxes that have been wrapped in wrapping paper in front of each contestant.
 Minted can also help you out with the wrapping paper!
 Once the referee says “go”, all contestants race to unwrap their gifts with their oven mitts on.

 How to Play: This is the messiest of our Christmas games so far, which makes it a great option for kids.
-Split people into teams of at least three, but the more people on each team the better.
+Have your children take turns transforming each other into giant snowmen!
 Provide materials like toilet paper rolls, colored construction paper, tape, scissors, sunglasses, mittens, and more.
-Set a time limit of about 10 - 15 minutes for teams to transform one of their members into a giant toilet paper snowman.
-The best-looking snowman when the time is up wins the contest.
+Set a time limit of about 10 - 15 minutes for each child to transform their siblings into a giant toilet paper snowman.
+The best-looking snowman wins the contest.
 Get the cameras and video cameras ready!

 How to Play: Seat the contestant in a chair and have them tilt their head back so a Christmas cookie can be placed on their forehead.
 They have one minute to wiggle the cookie down their face and into their mouth, without using their hands.
 If the cookie falls to the ground they can pick it up and put it back on their forehead.